velezlupe/up206a-lupe/README.md

 **Project Ideas could include**:
 * Mapping sites that are eligible to become affordable housing, juxtaposed with ongoing private development.
 * Identifying areas of high eviction rates and identifying communities of high risk.
-* Visualizing the history and change of neighborhoods, trends, zoning laws, racial makeup, demographics, development.
+* Visualizing the history and change of neighborhoods, trends, zoning, racial makeup, demographics, development.
 * How climate change impacts low income communities and people of color.